pmorales4/project4-capstone-django/README.md

 ![picture](music_project/images/wire.jpg)

-# Project Links:
+## Project Links:
 github repo: https://github.com/pmorales4/project4-capstone-django
 Deployment Link: https://musiciansiteapp.herokuapp.com/

-# Project Design Features:
-The project will be built in Python and Django for both frontend and backend.
-I will utilize the framework 'Pillow' to add images to the site as uploads.

-# Secured Access to Site:
-Login | Registration page for anyone individual wanting to upload data for a musician, view a musician, edit or delete a musician.

-# Backend:
-I will use postgres SQL.

-# Frontend:
-I will use Django Templates and build them out within the application The possibility to add - django-embed-video - I will try to add as well.
-I will use bootstrap for CSS

-# Issues:
-The main is is rendering a picture to screen after production phrase.
-I am figuring out the path to pics and it is through an error concerning the path on AWS from Herokul.
-I have used the PILLOW framework in django to add and pictures.

 # Brief Example
-## MVP / PostMVP - Pictures and Explanations:
+### MVP / PostMVP - Pictures and Explanations:
-## Home Page & Mobil Responsive as well.
+### Home Page & Mobil Responsive as well.
 You can add and edit artist from your iphone.
 ![picture](music_project/images/home.png)

 Once someone lands of homepage they are able to see what artist or musician has been uploaded to database.
 They are able to see just three items about the artist until they register with the platform.